-My next book, How Americans in Paris Changed the World will focus on the epic, if often unclothed, misadventures of Americans in Paris from Ben Franklin to Madonna.
+My next book, How Americans in Paris Changed the World will focus on the epic, and often naked, adventures of Americans in Paris from Ben Franklin to Madonna.
 Presently seeking a publisher.

 During my 2013-2015 Spring sabbatical quarters I researched and drafted a new 250,000 word book on Earth's Largest Lake and the Battle to Save Them.

 Faculty Committees and Student Clubs 2016